hdac-io/swap/docs/Methods.md

 ### 3. Insert snapshot record

 For recording snapshot information.
 Admin stores address-amount pair into the contract and the information is used when an user requests toekn swap.
+And the token written in amount will be transfered into the purse of contract inside.

 ```json
 [